What is a Supply Chain

 In the Address Line 1 field, it is recommended that you enter the US Postal Service (USPS) physical mailing address.
 This field is required if the GLN Type is "Fixed Physical."

-In the Address Line 2 field, you can enter additional details, such as a suite number, storeroom number, nursing station, floor, receiving dock number, etc. Address Line 2 data is combined with Address Line 1 when the Address displays for Location View/Use subscribers, and also GLN Lookup Tool users.
+In the Address Line 2 field, you can enter additional details, such as a suite number, storeroom number, nursing station, floor, receiving dock number, etc. Address Line 2 data is combined with Address Line 1 when the Address displays for Location View/Use subscribers, and also GLN Lookup Tool (healthcare) users.

 In the Address Line 3 field, you can enter additional details about this address.